PositiveSecurity/PositiveCTF-TON/README.md

 - Deploy:

-  - The `LevelDeployer` class is used for standard level deployment.
+  - The `LevelDeployer` class is used for standard level deployment
   - There are 2 roles assigned
-    - `player`.
+    - `player`
-    - `deployer`.
+    - `deployer`

 - Exploit:

-  - Write the exploit() hack using:
+  - Write the exploit() hack using
-  - `levelDeployer.player` as the sender.
+  - `levelDeployer.player` as the sender

 - Solution verification:

-  - At the end of the test, `levelDeployer.isLevelCompleted` is already called to validate the solution.
+  - At the end of the test, `levelDeployer.isLevelCompleted` is already called to validate the solution

 ## Disclaimer